10 Essential Qualities That Help You Write a Book

 Reading the book will open you to the seeds implicit in your beautiful inner garden; taking the flower essences will grow these qualities inside you in an embodied way.
 (For more details, see the “Flower Essence Remedies for Writers” page in the “Writing Enhancements” section.)

-You’ve a choice of 3 ways to take in the 10 essential qualities.
-(Giving yourself just one is good; giving yourself all of them is an amazing way to truly anchor these qualities):
+You’ve a choice of ways to take in the 10 essential qualities.
+(Giving yourself just one is good; giving yourself both is an amazing way to truly anchor these qualities):

 Read the book.
 You can buy it either from the shop on this site, or from the Sacred Space Essentials site when purchasing the flower essence remedies.